AbdelrhmanMohamed2001/Data-Analysis-SQL/SQL For Data Analysis/SQL For Data Analysis.md

 The final dashboard or report.

-# QUERIES AND ANALYSIS HAVE 5 STEPS:
+# Steps of Queries and Analysis:

 - Exploration: